epomatti/azure-servicebus-java-sdk-processor-client-lock/README.md

 export CONNECTION_STRING="Endpoint=sb://{NAMESPACE_NAME}.servicebus.windows.net/;SharedAccessKeyName={KEY_NAME};SharedAccessKey={ACCESS_KEY}="
 ```

+Start the app by running Maven or on your favorite IDE:

 ```sh
 mvn install
 mvn exec:java
 ```

+To test it, add messages to the queue using the Service Bus web explorer.
+When the value set on `.prefetchCount(int:)` is set, the service bus processor get's stuck at some point when receiving messages.

+The log level can be set in the `logback.xml` file.

-### Create Service Bus
+#### Code snippet: create a Service Bus instance

-Shorthand commands to create a SB namespace and get the root connection string:
+Shorthand commands to create a Service Bus namespace and get the root connection string:

 ```sh
 location="eastus2"